OpenTails/tail_app/README.md

 Small or large, feel free to leave suggestions for new features, or changes to existing features.

+- As long as the suggestion is not related to a specific day or event, or involves requesting/accessing personally identifying information

 # Building

 Follow the instructions here to set up a Flutter environment https://docs.flutter.dev/get-started/install/windows/mobile?tab=download#software-requirements